 Scholarly Commons Citation

 Cohn, Sherman L., "The Organizational Client: Attorney-Client Privilege and the No-Contract Rule" (1997).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1594.
+1594.